-If it’s broke, FIX IT
+If it’s broke,

 I read Michael Bunyard’s blog, Why monitor application performance if you don’t fix it?, which is both entertaining and really supports what we are trying to do at Nitrosphere.
 It’s one thing to monitor all your systems, databases, applications, etc. – this is important because you need to know if something is down or going down – but not enough importance is placed on SQL Server remediation or even prevention.
 He refers to this very entertaining commercial from LifeLock that really drives home what monitoring alone achieves.